rust-lang/book/src/ch21-02-multithreaded.md

 Before we begin implementing a thread pool, let’s talk about what using the pool should look like.
 When you’re trying to design code, writing the client interface first can help guide your design.
-Write the API of the code so it’s structured in the way you want to call it; then implement the functionality within that structure rather than implementing the functionality and then designing the public API.
+Write the API of the code so that it’s structured in the way you want to call it; then, implement the functionality within that structure rather than implementing the functionality and then designing the public API.

 Similar to how we used test-driven development in the project in Chapter 12, we’ll use compiler-driven development here.
 We’ll write the code that calls the